-How do I convert Fahrenheit to Celcius?
+How do I convert Fahrenheit to Celsius?

-Converting Fahrenheit (F) to Celcius (C) works differently than the other examples shown.
+Converting Fahrenheit (F) to Celsius (C) works differently than the other examples shown.
 This is because the zero values for each don’t equate to the same thing.
 For instance, with miles and kilometers, zero for each means that there is no distance.
 Likewise with pounds and kilograms, zero indicates that there is no weight.
-However, when it comes to temperature, 0 Celcius, which is the freezing point, does not equal 0 Fahrenheit.
+However, when it comes to temperature, 0 Celsius, which is the freezing point, does not equal 0 Fahrenheit.
 Instead, it equates to 32 F.

 In this case, there is a formula that we have to remember.
 The formula is as follows:

 - F = (1.8 × C) + 32

 This means that 1 Fahrenheit is equal to 1.8 × the temperature in Celsius, plus 32.
 Let’s show this in an example.

 Suppose you want to go on vacation to Paris, France.
 You’re planning on going in August during the first week of the month.
 You’ve looked at the weather forecast, and it says it will be 27 C the whole week.
 You’re not used to reading the temperature in Celsius and, therefore, need to convert it to Fahrenheit.